O. J. Simpson: Other legal issues

-If I Did It book
+If I Did It book (2006)

 In 2006, publisher ReganBooks had planned to release Simpson's book If I Did It, which was supposed to be his account of how he would hypothetically kill Brown and Goldman.
-Simpson's eldest daughter, Arnelle Simpson, testified in a deposition that she and Van Exel, president of Raffles Entertainment and Music Production, came up with the idea for the book and pitched it to her father in an attempt to make money.
+Arnelle Simpson testified in a deposition that she and Van Exel, president of Raffles Entertainment and Music Production, came up with the idea for the book and pitched it to her father in an attempt to make money.
 She testified that her father thought about it and eventually agreed to the book deal.
-Simpson stated, "I have nothing to confess.
+Simpson stated: "I have nothing to confess.
 This was an opportunity for my kids to get their financial legacy.
 My kids understand.
 I made it clear that it's blood money, but it's no different than any of the other writers who did books on this case."